jojomickymack/reverie001/src/ratpack/public/blog_data/cpp_to_go/cpp_to_go.md

 	pacman -S mingw-w64-x86_64-cmake

 now set env variables for CC and CXX pointing to gcc.exe and g++.exe and reboot your computer so they're loaded.
+Also, add the mingw64/bin directory to your system's path.

 extra points - you can install llvm and clang in MSYS2 as well.
 For those that don't know, clang is a toolchain 'frontend' which will give you vastly more helpful debugging info - to use it you'll set CC and CXX to point respectively to clang.exe and clang++.exe.
 This isn't recommended here since I've seen clang cause compilation issues with go-sdl2, so you should use it if you're developing with cpp, not go.

+side note: you may as well install pkg-config and portaudio - while it has nothing to do with this project, portaudio is required by [this](https://github.com/fogleman/nes).

 You're done.